Sunday, November 28, 2021

 What is Arrow function in javascript?

 Arrow functions introduced in ES6.
-It provides a concise way to write javascript function.
+It provides a concise way to write JavaScript function.

 //ES5